Anti-Indian sentiment: Australia

 In May and June 2009, racially motivated attacks against Indian international students and a perceived poor police response sparked protests.
 Rallies were held in both Melbourne and Sydney.
 Impromptu street protests were held in Harris Park, a suburb of western Sydney with a large Indian population.
 Representatives of the Indian government met with the Australian government to express concern and request that Indians be protected.
 Prime Minister Kevin Rudd expressed regret and called for the attackers to be brought to justice.
 The United Nations termed these attacks "disturbing" and the human rights commissioner Navi Pillay, herself a member of the Indian diaspora, asked Australia to investigate the matters further.

 Some Facebook groups were set up with Indophobic leanings.
-The Rudd Government set up a task force to address a proposal to make sending a text message encouraging commission of a racial attack a federal offence.
+The Rudd Government set up a task force to address a proposal to make sending a text message encouraging the commission of a racial attack a federal offence.
 The group was headed by national security adviser Duncan Lewis.
 The proposed amendment would strengthen police powers to respond to attacks against Indian students.
 Internet-based racist commentary was able to continue because of protection afforded by privacy laws.
 The current system allows the commission to investigate complaints of racial vilification and then attempt to resolve complaints through conciliation with ISPs and site operators.

 Canada

-Anti-Indian sentiment among the white and other populations increased as the numbers of South Asian Canadians increased.
-It continues to increase even in present day.
+Anti-Asian animosity in the West was exacerbated in 1907 when riots against South & East Asian labourers in Bellingham, Washington, spread to Canada.
+Driven by bigotry and the dire status of the labour market, demonstrators flocked to Vancouver's streets, flooding them, attacking the targeted groups and demanding a "White Canada."
+A lot of Canadian citizens expressed their disapproval of Indians performing Bhangra & Garba dance styles while playing loud music in public spaces.

+As of 2024, there has been an uptick in anti-Indian sentiment in Canada directed against the influx of Indian international students.
+Indian international students in Canada state that they have witnessed discriminatory comments on social media from Canadians opposed to immigration.
+Between 2019 and 2022, hate crimes against South Asians increased by 143 per cent in Canada.
+Indian students also reported experiencing a spike in offline racism on the streets starting in 2023.
+Dated 20 September 2023, India's foreign ministry issued the advisory on growing anti-India activities and politically condoned hate crimes and criminal violence in Canada.

 Germany

-India suffers from a severe image deficit in Germany.

 In August 2007, a mob of over 50 persons attacked 8 Indians in Mügeln.

-A 2014 BBC World Service Poll showed that 68% of Germans view India's influence negatively.

-Poland

-In 2022 an Indian man was racially abused by an American tourist in Poland by calling him parasites and genocide for European civilization.
+In 2023, the German media outlet, Der Spiegel, published a cartoon representing India's population growth surpassing China's.
+It showed a cartoon of a clean Chinese electric train being surpassed by a dirty crowded smokey Indian train.
+The cartoon was condemned by several Indian commentators deeming it as "racist" and "colonial."